Connect string reference

 | Zone-aware routing with DR last-resort | egress | zone=<id> | target |

-| Tune ingest batching | ingress | — | auto_flush_rows, auto_flush_interval, auto_flush_bytes |
+| Tune ingest batching | ingress | — | Clients with auto-flush: auto_flush_rows, auto_flush_interval, auto_flush_bytes |

 Disable auto-flush (manual flush() only) | ingress | auto_flush=off | — |